 Power and cooling costs for servers are becoming significant, and lowering these costs is a top challenge in the corporate data center.
 Limitations in the availability of power and space to expand data centers force customers to look closely at the power efficiency of servers.
 Contracts with power providers, which specify penalties for exceeding the stated power consumption, require servers to be able to cap their power consumption under customer control.
-Power efficiency and carbon footprint have become factors when customers evaluate servers.
+Power efficiency and carbon footprint have also become factors when customers evaluate servers.

-Beyond the inherent efficiencies of Oracle's multicore/multithreaded design, the SPARC M7 processors incorporate unique power management features at both the core and memory levels of the processor.
+Beyond the inherent efficiencies of Oracle's multicore/multithreaded design, the SPARC M8 processors incorporate power management features at both the core and memory levels of the processor.
 These features include reduced instruction rates, parking of idle threads and cores, and the ability to turn off clocks in both cores and memory to reduce power consumption.
-In addition, while previous SPARC processors allowed power management at the chip level, the SPARC M7 processors allows for subchip power management.
-The SPARC M7 processor is divided into four quadrants, of eight cores each.
-Each quadrant can set different power consumption levels independently of other quadrants.
-This allows for the possibility of different performance levels per quadrant and, importantly, different SLAs when deploying LDoms in different quadrants.
+In addition, while previous SPARC processors allowed power management at the chip level, the SPARC M8 processor allows for subchip power management.
+The SPARC M8 processor is divided into two partitions of 16 cores each.
+Each partition can set different power consumption levels independently of other partition.
+This allows for the possibility of different performance levels per partition and, importantly, different SLAs when deploying LDoms in different partitions.

-In addition to the power management support in Oracle ILOM, Oracle Solaris 11.3 or later provides a power manager that supports SPARC M7 processor-based servers.
+In addition to the power management support in Oracle ILOM, Oracle Solaris 11.3 or later provides a power manager that supports SPARC M8 processor-based servers.
 Oracle Solaris can determine which power savings features to enable based on the poweradm settings, which are set by the platform based on the system (Oracle ILOM) policy but can be overridden by the Oracle Solaris administrator.
 Substantial innovation is present in the following areas: